thomaspernet/DataAnalysisPy/README.md

-There are 10 differents tabs with a specific use:
+There are 10 different tabs with a specific use: